-Giles Fielke is working on a PhD presenting a counter-modern history which looks at the artist organisation of discrete images, in the Art History department of The University of Melbourne.
-In particular his research focusses on works by Hollis Frampton and Harun Farocki and the question of the search.
-He is a founding member of the Artist Film Workshop <http://artistfilmworkshop.org> and regularly publishes writing on contemporary art and film.
+Giles Fielke is completing a PhD on the work of Hollis Frampton at The University of Melbourne.
+He is a founding member of the Artist Film Workshop and the Memo Review, and regularly publishes writing on contemporary art and artist-film.

 Dr Helen Hughes is Research Curator at Monash University Museum of Art, and Assistant Lecturer, Art History and Curatorial Studies, Monash University, Melbourne.
 She is also a co-founder and co-editor of Discipline journal.

 Paris Lettau is an independent arts writer, researcher, and graduate from the University of Melbourne and Monash University.
 His research focuses on conceptual and post-conceptual art, in particular the work of Australian conceptual artist Ian Burn.

 Dr Amelia Barikin is a curator, writer and art historian.
 She is a Lecturer at the University of Queensland.
 Her monograph on the contemporary French artist Pierre Huyghe was published by MIT Press in 2012.

 Nicholas Croggon is an independent art writer, a graduate of the University of Melbourne and of the Gertrude Contemporary Emerging Writers Program, and is currently a PhD candidate in art history at Columbia University, New York.
 He is co-founder and co-editor of the contemporary art journal, Discipline.

 Robyn Dold is Program Coordinator at the National Gallery of Victoria, Melbourne.
 She has a particular interest in Australian installation art of the late 1960s and early 1970s.